-Partner Roles Activity ВСШМС City of Golden Valley Hennepin County MnDNR MAISRC Design and implement education program to help prevent future infestation Provides any available education materials to City of Golden Valley Takes the lead, but collaborates with BCWMC, MnDNR, and MAISRC.
-Disseminates information to the Sweeney Lake Homeowners Association and the general public.
-Provides any available education materials to City of Golden Valley Provides any available education materials to City of Golden Valley
+Partner Roles Activity ВСММС City of Golden Valley Hennepin County MPRB MnDNR MAISRC 1 Communicate information about the AIS treatment/removal and results of AIS treatment/removal efforts to stakeholders (including those downstream), Sweeney Lake Homeowners Association, and the general public Provides information to all stakeholders, the Sweeney Lake Homeowners Association, and the general public.
+Design and implement education program to help prevent future infestation Takes the lead, but collaborates with BCWMC, MnDNR, and MAISRC.
+Disseminates information to the Sweeney Lake Homeowners Association and the general public. - Provides assistance, as appropriate.
+Provides any available education materials to City of Golden Valley